hpramanathan/project2-reactlist/README.md

 # PROJECT 2: ETYMOLOGY DICTIONARY

 ## Description
 - This project is a web application that allows users to search for the etymology of a given word.
-Users can also add words manually to their search list, edit existing words in their list, and remove words from their list.
+Users can also add words manually to their search list, edit existing words in their list, remove words from their list and favourite a particular word by clicking anywhere on the term (it'll change colour).
 The application uses the [Merriam-Webster Collegiate Thesaurus API](https://dictionaryapi.com/products/api-collegiate-thesaurus) to provide the etymology data.

 ## Deployment Link